pytask-dev/pytask/docs/source/how_to_guides/reconciling_lockfile_state.md

 After `accept`, the next build skips unchanged tasks according to the updated lockfile.
 After `reset`, the selected tasks are reconsidered on the next build.

-## Be explicit about scope

-Start with narrow task selections, preview changes with `--dry-run`, and widen the selection only when needed.

-This is especially important for `accept`: it is often better to accept a small part of the DAG first and then inspect the result than to update the whole project at once.

 ## Related

 - [`pytask lock`](../reference_guides/commands.md#pytask-lock)